Updated: Jun 28, 2022

-Well, there is little we can do to stop thinking about work, but there are steps we can take to minimise those thoughts, improve our mood, boost our energy, and improve our focus.
-If we can get ourselves into the right mindset, we can think and work in a positive manner and reduce the stress.
+Well, there is little we can do to stop thinking about work, but there are steps we can take to minimize those thoughts, improve our mood, boost our energy, and improve our focus.
+If we can get ourselves into the right mindset, we can think and work in a positive manner and reduce stress.

 1. Find a Morning Routine That Works for You

-If you have a good morning routine that you can control, it gets you into focus and allows you to think clearer about the day ahead.
+If you have a good morning routine that you can control, it gets you into focus and allows you to think clearly about the day ahead.
 If we can achieve this, our ‘Monday Marketing Blues’ and our ‘Sunday Scaries’ will slowly reduce.
 Your morning routine should lead to both a positive mindset and a positive day.